trendscenter/coinstac_gica_pipeline/README.md

 The stages of Spatially Constrained ICA are

- - local spatially constrained ICA (performed with GIFT)
+ - local spatially constrained ICA (performed with GIFT), coordinate with COINSTAC

+Output:
+ - NIFTI files containing a set of independent spatial maps and a set of corresponding timecourses
+ - An HTML report providing visualizations of spatial maps, timecourses and spectra, static functional network connectivity, and kurtosis
+ - .mat files for each individual independent component
+ - NIFTI files containing average spatial maps over all local subjects

 ## Group ICA